metabarcoding/obitools4-doc/content/docs/cookbook/ecoprimers/_index.md

 ## Preparing a database for new barcode inference

-Three steps are necessary to prepare the database well for new barcode inference.
+Preparing a database for new barcode inference involves three steps:

 - Annotate the sequences by their species `taxid`.
 - Make sure that no species is represented much more than the others.